Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Simulation Results

+To demonstrate the applicability of PRISM-FCP beyond linear models, we evaluate it on a nonlinear regression task using a 3-layer Multi-Layer Perceptron (MLP) comprising $4{,}929$ parameters.
+To maintain the structural integrity of the neural network during partial sharing, we introduce a layer-wise partial-sharing mechanism, wherein entire weight matrices are either shared or kept local, rather than dropping individual parameters (see Fig.~\ref{fig:layerwise_diagram}).
+As reported in Table~\ref{tab:nonlinear_results}, layer-wise PRISM-FCP successfully mitigates Byzantine attacks in this non-convex, high-dimensional setting, yielding substantially improved test MSE over Rob-FCP with FedAvg and correspondingly tightening the resulting conformal interval widths.

-Overall, PRISM-FCP provides two complementary benefits: (i) \emph{resilience} to Byzantine behavior in both training and calibration, and (ii) \emph{communication efficiency} through partial model parameter sharing and client subsampling, making it a practical approach for scalable FCP.
+Overall, PRISM-FCP provides two complementary benefits: (i) \emph{robustness} to the studied Byzantine behavior in both training and calibration, and (ii) \emph{communication efficiency} through partial model parameter sharing and client subsampling, making it a practical approach for scalable FCP.